yaningzhu/blog/002_redshift_permissions.md

 alter default privileges grant select on tables to group readwrite;
 ```

-The above will allow the group `readwrite` to read everything, just like how we did the privileges for the group `readonly`.
+The above set of queries will allow the group `readwrite` to read everything, just like how we did the privileges for the group `readonly`.

 Remember how we previously remove my user from the `readonly` group in the Extra Extra Credit section?
 Now we sanity-check again by adding my user to the `readwrite` group: